dbt-labs/semantic-layer-sdk-python/README.md

 ## Contributing

-If you're interested in contributing to this project, check out our [contribution guidelines](./CONTRIBUTING.md).
+If you're interested in contributing to this project, check out our [contribution guidelines](./CONTRIBUTING.md). h